isomerpages/nac-alistsg-redirect/index.md

 notification: ""
 sections:
   - hero:
-      subtitle: We are upgrading our website to serve you better.
-Visit our social media pages below to stay up to date on the arts and culture scene in Singapore.
+      subtitle: " We are upgrading our website to serve you better.
+Visit our social media pages below to stay up to date on the arts and culture scene in Singapore."
       key_highlights:
         - title: Facebook
           description: Visit our Facebook (Max 30)